-Fig. 16.
+Fig. 19.
 Imaging result of the scene with the CR (right) and the identification of the CR via amplitude difference calculation (right).

 To mimic the displacement, the CR is moved toward the radar system from 1 cm to 9 cm with a step of 1 cm.
-Given two adjacent measurements, Fig. 17 shows the coherence image obtained via Eq.
-(50) with the window size of $8 \times 8$ and the displacement map estimated by Eq.
-(52) for the targets with coherence values higher than 0.8 and normalized amplitudes larger than -30 dB.
-It can be seen that the man-made targets all have high coherence values, which hints the coherence of the developed SDR-GB-SAR system.
-Besides, as indicated by the rectangle in the right sub-figure of Fig. 17, the movement of the CR (1 cm) can be accurately estimated.
+A full acquisition lasts one hour, half of which is needed to acquire the data and half of which is needed to move the antenna along the rail.
+Given two adjacent measurements, Fig. 20 shows the coherence image obtained via Eq.
+(47) with the window size of

+$8 \times 8$ and the displacement map estimated by Eq.
+(49) for the targets with coherence values higher than 0.8 and normalized amplitudes larger than -30 dB.
+It can be seen that the manmade targets all have high coherence values, which hints the coherence of the developed SDR-GB-SAR system.
+Besides, as indicated by the rectangle in the right sub-figure of Fig. 20, the movement of the CR (1 cm) can be accurately estimated.